 We’ll do our best to answer all your questions, and give you the best strategy to get into the Virtual Queue so you can get to experience all your favorite Disney World rides, without waiting in line.

-With the new guidelines that the Disney parks are working on to be in place when the parks reopen, guests are not going to be able to queue up for a ride as they normally would have in the past.
-We’ll go over what changes we see coming to Virtual Queues and how this process could be different from what we’ve experienced so far.
+(UPDATE 6/20/20) – With the new guidelines that the Disney parks are putting in place when the parks reopen, guests are not going to be able to queue up for a ride as they normally would have in the past.
+It was widely thought that Virtual Queues would be a big part of that plan, helping guests with distancing while in line for attractions.

 To make sure you’re kept up-to-date with the latest changes and Disney vacation tips, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 You can sign up here: Join our E-Mail Newsletter